The MPH Illusion: How We Misjudge Time Savings on the Road

 Previous research has found that we tend to overestimate trip lengths, and we think the waits at things like traffic lights were longer than they really were.
 The lesson in Svenson’s new paper, I suppose, is that that a car’s instrument panel is more complicated than it appears.

 This entry was posted on Tuesday, July 8th, 2008 at 3:50 pm and is filed under Drivers, Traffic Psychology.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.